-Against the future crisis your brand may experience we follow the signals that affect your brand on platforms where users interact through our artificial intelligence supported software.
-Immediate actions are taken when the crisis team is reported by our software.
-After the crisis, we inform the sector and your customers in detail in order to purify your brand from negative signals.
+Against possible crises that interact that your brand may face, we monitor the signals that affect your brand on the platforms where users through our artificial intelligence backed software.
+Immediate actions are taken when the crisis team is flagged by our software.
+After the crisis, we inform the industry and your customers in detail to cleanse your brand of negative signals.

 Did you know that 75% of users don’t go beyond the first page?
 Only 6% goes to second or third pages.
 The further away the negative results go down, the less likely they're to be found.
 It's simple as that.

 Many of the digital marketing references refer to the online reputation management sector and companies that offer a range of services in the sector, including social media supervision, community management and impressive communication.
 Often, search engine reputation management is confused with online reputation management or thrown into the same category.